Git-K3rnel/VulnHub/SECOS-1/README.md

 ## Gaining Shell

-since we have CSRF vulnerability and can send message to spiderman we create a CSRF POC and send a link to spiderman (remember that admin will run service locally)
+Since we have CSRF vulnerability and can send message to spiderman we create a CSRF POC and send a link to spiderman (remember that admin will run service locally)

 ```html
 <html>